-- Part XI, Section IV, F., 1. v., pg.
-192 General Secretary/CIO Duties and Responsibilities - Upon the call by the Council of Bishops, the General Secretary/Chief Information Office - 57 (CIO) shall notify the General Board and global Church the purpose of the CONVOs.
-The - 58 General Secretary/CIO shall also report the dates and deadlines to receive bills for the - legislation CONVOs.
-The CIO shall post the final list of bills from the CONVOs to be - forwarded to the General Conference on the AMEC website 90 days prior to the General - 61 Conference.
+- 55 Part XI, Section IV, F., 1. v., pg.
+192 GeneralSecretary/CIO Duties and Responsibilities - 56 Upon the call by the Council of Bishops, the General Secretary/Chief Information Office - 57 (CIO) shall notify the General Board and global Church the purpose of the CONVOs.
+The - 58 General Secretary/CIO shall also report the dates and deadlines to receive bills for the - 59 legislation CONVOs.
+The CIO shall post the final list of bills from the CONVOs to be - 60 forwarded to the General Conference on the AMEC website 90 days prior to the General - 61 Conference. - 62

-PROPOSED NEW SECTION
+64 PROPOSED NEW SECTION

-- 65 PART XIV, Conferences; Section 1.
-The General Conference M. CONVO - 66 A. Purpose - 67 The CONVO serves as an open forum to facilitate strategic planning and visioning for the - African Methodist Episcopal Church.
-The CONVO is also a preliminary and mandatory - step toward submitting bills for the General Conference.
-Only bills submitted by the 9-month - deadline prior to the General Conference and presented on the agenda of the legislative - 71 CONVOs for review & discussion shall be considered for the General Conference.
+65 PART XIV, Conferences; Section 1.
+The General Conference M. CONVO

+66 A. Purpose

+- 67 The CONVO serves as an open forum to facilitate strategic planning and visioning for the - 68 African Methodist Episcopal Church.
+The CONVO is also a preliminary and mandatory - 69 step toward submitting bills for the General Conference.
+Only bills submitted by the 9-month - 70 deadline prior to the General Conference and presented on the agenda of the legislative - 71 CONVOs for review & discussion shall be considered for the General Conference. - 72 - 73 The goal of the legislative CONVO is to scrutinize, revise, and merge bills making the - 74 number of bills that come before the full General Conference vetted and manageable. - 75 Upon the CONVO attendees' return to their Episcopal Districts, attendees are expected to - 76 present and discuss said discussions and proposed legislation with clergy and laity in their - 77 Episcopal Districts. (already in Discipline, moved to new section)

+78 B. Convenings

-- 73 The goal of the legislative CONVO is to scrutinize, revise, and merge bills making the - 74 number of bills that come before the full General Conference vetted and manageable. - 75 Upon the CONVO attendees' return to their Episcopal Districts, attendees are expected to - 76 present and discuss said discussions and proposed legislation with clergy and laity in their - 77 Episcopal Districts. (already in Discipline, moved to new section) - B. Convenings - 79 The CONVO shall meet at least twice during the quadrennial period.
-Two of the CONVOs shall - be devoted to proposed legislation.
-The final CONVO, a legislative CONVO, shall be in the - 81 Winter prior to the General Conference. - The said CONVOs shall be held at the sites of the third (3rd) and fourth (4th) Bishops - 83 Council and General Board meetings and shall be one (1) day prior to or one (1) day - after the said meetings. (already in Discipline, moved to new section)
+- 79 The CONVO shall meet at least twice during the quadrennial period.
+Two of the CONVOs shall - 80 be devoted to proposed legislation.
+The final CONVO, a legislative CONVO, shall be in the - 81 Winter prior to the General Conference. - 82 The said CONVOs shall be held at the sites of the third (3rd) and fourth (4th) Bishops purpose and dates of the CONVOs.
+They shall also report the deadlines to receive bills for

-C. Duties
+- 83 Council and General Board meetings and shall be one (1) day prior to or one (1) day - 84 after the said meetings. (already in Discipline, moved to new section) - 85 - 86 C. Duties